P4-Research/nikss-p4c/README.md

 - The `xdp2tc=head` mode works properly only for packets larger then 34 bytes (the size of Ethernet and IPv4 header).
 - Packet recirculation does not work properly if the `xdp2tc=head` mode is used.
 - The packet recirculation and packet resubmission is not supported, if the XDP acceleration is used (`--xdp`).
+- In the XDP acceleration mode, CLONE_E2E does not work.
+The standard TC mode should used then.